This post may contain affiliate links. See site Terms here.

 To prep for the pizza put the pizza stone in the oven and heat to 550°F or the hottest your oven will go (heat it on the BAKE feature, not broil).
 (If it only goes to 500°F that's fine, you'll just bake it a little longer.)

 Forming the Pizza

-Remove the dough ball from the refrigerator, put it on the floured work surface and gently pat it down a bit to coat the bottom with flour.
-Leaving about 1 inch of the outer rim undeflated to be your crust, punch down the middle, then flip the dough over and repeat.
+Remove the dough ball from the refrigerator, put it on a floured work surface and gently pat it down a bit to coat the bottom with flour.
+Flip and coat the other side with flour as well.

 Gently stretch and turn the dough repeatedly, still letting the bottom of the dough pull down, expanding the surface.
 Keep a close eye on the thickness of the dough.
 You want it thin, but you don’t want it to tear or develop holes.
 If you end up with a small tear, don’t panic – it’s OK to patch it.

 Be sure to flour your pizza peel well, so the pizza dough doesn't stick.
 Add the dough onto the floured pizza peel and run your hands around the perimeter to shape it into a round and work out the kinks.

 Cooking the Pizza

-Add pizza toppings.
-Slide dough off pizza peel into oven (onto pizza stone – leave stone in the oven).
+Once your pizza is topped, slide dough off pizza peel into oven (onto pizza stone – leave stone in the oven).
 Bake for 5-6 minutes at 550 (if your oven only goes to 500, bake for 7-8 minutes), or until tops of crust and cheese are browning.

-Remove with pizza peel and transfer to a cool surface (we use a large cutting board or baking sheet).
+Remove pizza with pizza peel and transfer to a cool surface (we use a large wooden cutting board or baking sheet).
 Let rest for 5 minutes before cutting and serving.

 If you want an extra bubbly crust like we did, just leave the crust area a little thicker as you form the dough.
 Oh man please make this!
 It’s amazing.
 (If you want to see my other favorite carb recipes, see here 😉